isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Academic Programme/Mathematics.md

 ---
 &gt;Mathematics

-**<font size="5">Learning Outcomes</font>**
+**<font size="5">Our Aim</font>**

-* To nurture skillful and confident problem-solvers
-* To empower individuals to apply Math thinking skills to a variety of authentic contexts
+* Through the teaching and learning of mathematics in AMKP, we hope to nurture skillful and confident problem solvers with positive attitudes to mathematics , well-equipped with cognitive, meta-cognitive, reasoning and communicative skills to solve problems in a variety of authentic contexts
-* To acquire cognitive and meta-cognitive process skills through carefully constructed learning experiences

 **<font size="5">Teaching Approaches</font>**